homuler/MediaPipeUnityPlugin/README.md

 By default, it is assumed that OpenCV 3 is installed under `/usr` (e.g. `/usr/lib/libopencv_core.so`).
 If your version or path is different, please edit [C/third_party/opencv_linux.BUILD](https://github.com/homuler/MediaPipeUnityPlugin/blob/master/C/third_party/opencv_linux.BUILD) and [C/WORKSPACE](https://github.com/homuler/MediaPipeUnityPlugin/blob/master/C/WORKSPACE).

-### Protocol Buffer
+### .NET Core
-The protocol buffer compiler (`protoc` command) is required.
-It is also necessary to install .NET Core SDK(3.x) and .NET Core runtime 2.1 to build `Google.Protobuf.dll`.
+This project uses protocol buffers to communicate with MediaPipe, and it is necessary to install .NET Core SDK(3.x) and .NET Core runtime 2.1 to build `Google.Protobuf.dll`.

 ## Build
 ### Libraries